IliasElabbassi/Glitch-project/README.md

 # Glitch-project

-- ajouter un dossier: ./video
+- add a video folder inside the project: ./video
-- ajouter une video dans se dossier
+- add a video
-- changer le nom du fichier dans la ligne 8 de index.html
+- change the name of the loaded video in line 8 for index.html

 # Exucution

-Vous devez lancer un server local.
+You need to run a local server.

-Exemple en python
+Example in python
-- cd <repo content le index.html>
+- cd <into the repo whre index.html is located>
 - python3 -m http.server